Madeline Ashby

-Madeline Ashby (born April 24, 1983 in Panorama City, California) is an American-Canadian science fiction writer.
-She is best known for her 2016 novel Company Town, which was selected for the 2017 edition of Canada Reads.
+Madeline Ashby (born April 24, 1983 in Panorama City, Los Angeles, California) is an American-Canadian science fiction writer.
+She is best known for her 2016 novel Company Town, which was selected for the 2017 edition of Canada Reads and was nominated for the 2017 Aurora Award for Best Novel.

-She previously published the novels VN (2012) and iD (2013), as well as numerous short stories in anthologies and literary magazines.
+She previously published the novels vN (2012) and iD (2013), as well as short stories in anthologies and literary magazines.
 A graduate of OCAD University, she is a regular columnist for the Ottawa Citizen.

-In addition to being a science fiction writer, Ashby has also had jobs working for Intel, the Ontario government, and design and communication firms.
-She now lives in Toronto, Ontario.
+In addition to being a science fiction writer, Ashby has also had jobs working for Intel, the Government of Ontario, and design and communication firms.
+She lives in Toronto, Ontario.

-In 2013, Ashby received enough nominations to be a finalist for the John W. Campbell Award for Best New Writer, but recused herself on the grounds that her professional writing career had started with her 2009 publication of a short story in Nature — and thus her two-year Campbell eligibility period had expired in 2011.
+In 2013, Ashby was nominated for the John W. Campbell Award for Best New Writer, but recused herself on the grounds that her professional writing career had started with her 2009 publication of a short story in Nature and she was thus ineligible.